Why it's called Ask The W

 The short answer

 It is called Ask The W because teams need a reliable way to ask why, what, who, how, when, and where before they trust the next move.
 In an enterprise where humans and AI agents both shape execution, those questions are not soft process.
-They are the judgement layer for product decisions.
+They are how product judgement stays tied to signals, decisions, outcomes, makers, and the North Star.

 Ask The W is opening enterprise access for teams coordinating strategy, execution, and AI-agent work.